 Specialty certificates include additional training in:

 Workforce Solutions of Greater Dallas's targeted occupations lists eight separate business positions as high-growth areas this year.
-Projections include 26,890 jobs as general managers at an average of $67.34 per hour and 12,270 positions for business operations specialists at $39.69 per hour.
+Projections include 26,890 jobs as general managers and 12,270 positions for business operations specialists.

 CareerOneStop, sponsored by the U.S. Department of Labor, projects job growth increase of 21 percent for sales representatives; 24 percent for marketing managers; and 20 percent for sales managers.